FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/_index.md

     "title": "Prerequisites",
     "linkTitle": "Prerequisites",
     "weight": "50"
-}Before you proceed, review the *<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Release Notes* for any updates to this preinstallation information or the installation and setup procedures.
+}Before you proceed, review the *{{< SecureTransport/componentshortname  >}} Release Notes* for any updates to this preinstallation information or the installation and setup procedures.

 Review the following information before starting the installer.

 ## Installation directory

-You must install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on local disk storage.
+You must install {{< SecureTransport/componentshortname  >}} on local disk storage.
 Installation on shared storage is not supported.
-(For more information, see the discussion in the *<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide* of troubleshooting performance issues due to installation on a network drive.)
+(For more information, see the discussion in the *{{< SecureTransport/componentshortname  >}} Administrator's Guide* of troubleshooting performance issues due to installation on a network drive.)
 All nodes in an Enterprise Cluster and a Standard Cluster must use the same local installation directory path name.
-The name of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation directory cannot include the ~ character.
+The name of the {{< SecureTransport/componentshortname  >}} installation directory cannot include the ~ character.
 For example, `/root/Axway/STServer` is valid, but `/root/Axway/ST~Server` is not valid.

 > **Note:**
 >